Skip to content

 Health probes

-Three HTTP endpoints are safe to hit from any orchestrator:
+Two HTTP endpoints are safe to hit from any orchestrator:

-• GET /api/runtime/ready — runtime readiness.
+• GET /api/runtime/readiness — runtime readiness.
 200 when accepting tasks, 503 otherwise.

 • GET /health — lightweight liveness probe on the app service.
 Returns 200 if the process is alive.